harismexis/android-pokemon-cards/README.md

 ### Overview:

-The project is written in Kotlin and uses MVVM Architecture.
+The project is written in Kotlin and uses Clean Architecture.
 Popular Frameworks have been used i.e. JetPack (Coroutines, LiveData, Room, ViewModel), Retrofit, Glide, Dagger, Mockito-kotlin, Mockk.
 The application fetches a json feed of items from internet and shows the items in a list.